 April 26, 2019 — In a response to to the NY Attorney General’s allegations, Bitfinex says the $850 million has not been lost, but rather “seized and safeguarded.”
 Meanwhile, according to CoinDesk, Zhao Dong, a Bitfinex shareholder, claims that Bitfinex CFO Giancarlo Devasini told him that the exchange just needs a few weeks to unfreeze the funds.

-April 30, 2019 — In response to the NYAG’s ex parte order, Tether general counsel Stuart Hoegner files an affidavit accompanied by a motion to vacate from outside counsel Zoe Phillips of Morgan Lewis.
+April 30, 2019 — In response to the NYAG’s ex-parte order, Bitfinex general counsel Stuart Hoegner files an affidavit accompanied by a motion to vacate from outside counsel Zoe Phillips of Morgan Lewis.

 In the affidavit, Hoegner admits that $2.8 billion worth of tethers are only 74% backed.
 And in its motion to vacate, Morgan Lewis argues that the NYAG has no jurisdiction over Tether or Bitfinex’s actions.

-Coincidentally, on this same day, Arizona businessman Reginald Fowler is arrested.
+On this same day, Reginald Fowler is arrested.
 A grand jury has accused him of setting up a network of bank accounts to move money for cryptocurrency firms.
-He is linked to Crypto Capital’s missing funds.
+He is linked to Crypto Capital’s $850 million in missing funds.
 (DoJ press release and indictment.)

 May 2, 2019 — The U.S. Government wants Fowler held without bail due to flight risk.